OpenZWave/qt-openzwave/README.md

 * WEB_PORT - The Port to run the Integrated Webserver for a web based VNC Client (NoVNC).
 Defaults to 7800

 the `--security-opt seccomp=unconfined` is needed to generate meaningfull backtraces, otherwise it will be difficult for us to debug.

+** Interacting with the Docker Containers **

+For the Dedicated Container, Logs are captured by Docker and can be viewed with docker logs <-f> <container id>

+For the All In One Container - Logs are saved in your Volume Mapped to the container under the logs directory.

+You can connect to ozw-admin via a dedicated VNC Client on the VNC_PORT (defaults to 5901) or open your browser to the IP address of your host on port 7800 (eg: http://192.168.1.2:7800/) to open a Web Based VNC Session

+(once you connect to the ozw-admin via the VNC Client, Select Remote Connnection and put in the IP address of your host on port 1983)

 ** MQTT API Documentation: **